Emarbloe/profile-generator/README.md

 # profile-generator
-This app generates profile of team members.
+This app generates profile for team members.